Alessandro1103/obsidian/Vault1/Zettelkasten/MOC.md

 ## Emergence Lv4

 At this level MOCs are linked to MOCs!
-Your in the coliding phase of MOC creation and linking your MOCs to other MOCs
+Your in the colliding phase of MOC creation and linking your MOCs to other MOCs.
+This allows you to fly around your note library rapidly organically getting unforced behaviour based "Spaced repetition".

+## Emergence Lv5

+The highest level of emergence comes when you create a Home Note with all of your highest order notes.
+The home note is your beginning and end, your launchpad and homebase.

 ---
 # References